 In adjacent beds were people with all manner of wounds, many maimed, some beyond recognition.

 Burn victims patched from head to toe in bloody gauze.
-Moaning bodies with painful but not life threatening injuries who were last in time for medicine while nurses cried for more anesthetic and painkillers.
+Moaning bodies with painful but not life threatening injuries who were last in line for medicine while nurses cried for more anesthetic and painkillers.
 A soldier assuring the medical staff that a shuttle from Mount Raja would restock them soon.
 Amputees, at least some of whom were, perhaps by virtue of their time of admittance, already having the remains of the limb prepared for a cybernetic implant to prevent them from being disabled permanently.

 This involved bio- and ferro- stitching on the wound in cold blood.
 These were the loudest cries.